-ITOM 2305 or STAT 2301
+ITOM 2305 or STAT 2301 or 2331 or EMIS 5370

 The grade used to calculate the subset G.P.A. will be the FIRST graded attempt of each course.
 No exceptions will be granted and no make-up courses or second attempts will be allowed for purposes of admission into the degree program.